Innovative Development & Expansion to Advance ACS

 - Are the potential outcomes/impacts worth the dollars invested?

 - Is this initiative something that ACS should do, even if the initiative were compellingly successful?

 - Does this align with the Strategic Plan and Goals of ACS?

 Need some inspiration?

-While any innovative idea may be submitted, the Strategic Planning Committee (SPC) has identified the following as a key opportunity for ACS in 2022:
+While any innovative idea may be submitted, the Strategic Planning Committee (SPC) has identified the following as a key opportunity for ACS:

 Enhancing trust in science, chemistry, and chemists.
 By highlighting the contributions of chemists in solving challenges related to environmental sustainability, human health, and other areas of global need, we can rebuild and enhance the public’s trust in science.
 Ideas for impactful evergreen campaigns, sustainable programs, and new or unique ways of using communication tools are sought.
 Programs that highlight not only the value of chemistry, but the humanity of the chemists who empower the work are preferred.